bobheadxi/bobheadxi.github.io/content/_posts/2022-4-10-extending-search.md

 2. The query makes its way to `sourcegraph-frontend`, which converts the query text into a search plan composed of search jobs to execute against various backends (such as [Zoekt](https://github.com/sourcegraph/zoekt)).
 3. Jobs get executed and the results get streamed back over the wire to the client.

-For example, a typical query `foobar` will evaluate to a plan of jobs like the following, calling out to a variety of search backends (`ZoektGlobalSearch`, `RepoSearch`, `ComputeExcludedRepos`) within certain limits, imposed by jobs for enforcing those limits on child jobs.
+For example, a typical query `foobar` will evaluate to a plan of jobs like the following, calling out to a variety of search backends (`ZoektGlobalSearch`, `RepoSearch`, `ComputeExcludedRepos`) within certain limits[^timeout], imposed by jobs for enforcing those limits on child jobs.

 ```mermaid
 flowchart TB